alexclear/letslearngit/README.md

 This is just a sample
 Feel free to use it :)
 I'm test1, adding my own line
+Okay, let's add another line